biancojs/query/README.md

-# next-events
+# next-query
-Modern DOM events helpers written in es2015
+Modern DOM query selectors helpers written in es2015

 This script will not be transpiled and it is only thought to be part of your build chain.